HeartBeat-SE/System-Design/README.md

 1. Execute the index file
 2. The server runs on port 5000
 3. `GET /users` to see the list of users
+4. `GET /emergencies` to see the emergency details
 4. `GET /locations` to see the list of AED locations
 5. `POST /users` to add a new user